-Kim Kardashian & Kanye West Undergo Emergency Couple’s Therapy, ‘They Have A Lot Of Issues To Work Through’ Source Claims
+Kim Kardashian & Kanye West Undergo Emergency Couple’s Therapy, ‘They Have A Lot Of Issues To Work Through,’ Source Claims

 According to a Kardashian source who recently spoke out to the site amid the rampant divorce rumors swirling around Kardashian and her husband of just over two years, North and Saint’s parents allegedly “have a lot of issues to work through” as the divorce rumors continue to swirl.

-The insider went on to claim that West was unaware at just how unhappy Kim has been in recent weeks, as the divorce rumors first hit the headlines shortly after she was robbed in Paris and Kanye was admitted to hospital for a psychiatric evaluation just weeks later.
+The insider went on to claim that West was unaware at just how unhappy Kim has been in recent weeks as the divorce rumors first hit the headlines shortly after she was robbed in Paris, and Kanye was admitted to hospital for a psychiatric evaluation just weeks later.

 “Kanye’s in total shock at just how unhappy Kim’s been,” the source told Radar Online of Kim and Kanye’s supposed marriage troubles.
 “He’s had his head in the clouds.”